 Volunteer: Political Affairs Programme

 How to prepare for a job interview at The Borgen Project

 Make sure to express your genuine passion for fighting poverty and advocating for change.
-Share any personal experiences or motivations that drive you to be involved in this cause, as it will resonate with the interviewers.
+The Borgen Project values individuals who are committed to making a difference, so share any personal experiences or motivations that drive you.

-Familiarise yourself with The Borgen Project's mission, recent initiatives, and key achievements.
-This knowledge will help you demonstrate your commitment and understanding of their work during the interview.
+Familiarise yourself with The Borgen Project's mission, recent campaigns, and achievements.
+Being knowledgeable about their work will demonstrate your commitment and help you answer questions more effectively.

+Volunteer: Political Affairs Programme